lauranesuard/ToxiScan/README.md

 ## Features
 - **Toxic group detection**: scan of the molecule (SMILES string form) to identitfy the toxic substructures (epoxides, nitroso groups, aldehydes...)
 - **Toxicity scoring**: assignement of a score based on the type, the number, severity of the groups detected
-- **3D visualization**: rent of the final molecule in 3D with the toxic groups highl
+- **3D visualization**: rent of the final molecule in 3D with the toxic groups highlighted in color

+## Usage
+## Installation
+## Run tests and coverage
+## License

+## Authors
+This projet was developed as part of the practical programming in chemistry's course at EPFL.
 | Name | Github |
 |------|--------|
 | Laurane Suard | @lauranesuard |